 Turn of the Century Blockbusters

-As the 21st century begins to unfold, Paramount continues to remain one of the biggest and best forces in the film industry.
-Successful films, both critically and popularly, constantly stream to movie lovers worldwide.
+As the 21st century began to unfold, Paramount continued to remain one of the biggest and best forces in the film industry.
+Successful films, both critically and popularly, constantly streamed to movie lovers worldwide.
 2010 proved to be a great year, most notably for the movies The Fighter and a remake of the 1969 classic True Grit.
 Both movies were nominated for an Academy Award for Best Picture.

 The Fighter received seven Academy Award nominations in total and took home awards for Best Supporting Actor and Best Supporting Actress.
 True Grit was nominated for ten Academy Awards.
 When told of all the nominations, its directors, the Coen brothers, stated, "Ten seems like an awful lot.
 We don't want to take anyone else's."

-Updates on the studio lot also continue unabated, keeping Paramount at the forefront of production technology.
-The most recent example is a new post production sound facility built in conjunction with Technicolor, which opened in December, 2011.
+Updates on the studio lot also continued unabated, keeping Paramount at the forefront of production technology.
+These updates include a new post production sound facility built in conjunction with Technicolor (now part of Formosa Group), which opened in December, 2011.
 Home to some of the industry’s leading creative and technical talent, it hosts the most advanced, state-of-the-art technology and is furnished with the latest digital infrastructure.